-- 1. CA eliminates the Absentee Ballot; converts to no-excuse, permanent vote-by-mail. - TWO Presidential Commissions (2001 and 2005) determined that vote-by-mail ballots do not satisfy FIVE requirements for fair and honest elections, and DO facilitate election manipulation and fraud. - 20 years of unabated effort to get ALL voters to vote by mail.
+- 1. CA eliminates the Absentee Ballot; converts to no-excuse, permanent vote-by-mail - TWO Presidential Commissions (2001 and 2005) determined that vote-by-mail ballots do not satisfy FIVE requirements for fair and honest elections, and DO facilitate election manipulation and fraud. - 20 years of unabated effort to get ALL voters to vote by mail.
 Now by law, 100% of voters on the active list receive a mail-in ballot.
 Lack of effective voter education and at times intentional misleading language and policies lead large percentages of CA voters to believe voting by mail is their only option.

-- 1. CA passes SB 397, online voter registration. - Though implementation is not supposed to trigger until CA was in compliance with the HAVA mandate for a statewide voter database (which did not happen until 2016), online registration begins in September of 2012, one month before the registration deadline for the November election. - Election Integrity Project, Inc. (EIP), not yet formed as a non-profit, researches the voter rolls after SB 397 is passed and submits a Findings Report to the Secretary of State.
+- 1. CA passes SB 397, online voter registration. - Though implementation was not supposed to trigger until CA was in compliance with the HAVA mandate for a statewide voter database (which did not happen until 2016), online registration began in September of 2012, one month before the registration deadline for the November election. - Election Integrity Project, Inc. (EIP), not yet formed as a non-profit, researched the voter rolls after SB 397 was passed and submitted a Findings Report to the Secretary of State.

-➤ After no response from the Sect. of State, EIP sends a press release to sound the alarm that the online voter registration system lacks integrity.
+➤ After no response from the Sect. of Stat, EIP sent a press release to sound the alarm that the online voter registration system lacked integrity.

-> Elements of the EIP Press Release:
+Elements of the EIP Press Release:

-SANTA CLARITA, CA. April 14, 2014 - Election Integrity Project (EIP) reports on its analysis of 2012-2013 on-line voter registrations in nine counties.
+SANTA CLARITA, CA. April 14, 2014 - Election Integrity Project (EIP) reported on its analysis of 2012-2013 on-line voter registrations in nine counties.